Shopping for Succulents, Desert Botanical Garden Plant Sale

-1. Avoid purchasing agave in 15-gallon containers or larger.
+1. Choose Wisely: Avoid purchasing agave in 15-gallon containers or larger.

 Why?
 Well, almost all species of agave will flower toward the end of their life and then die.
 That is what agave do.

 Flowering is triggered by the age of the agave.
-Different species live for differing lengths of time – some live less then 10 years.
+In addition, different agave species live for differing lengths of time – some live less than 10 years.
 If you buy a 15-gallon or larger boxed agave – it is safe to assume that they are much older then those in smaller pots and will flower and die much sooner.

 So my advice is to purchase agave in 1 or 5-gallon sizes – they will last much longer and you’ll save a lot of money.

 *BONUS: Look for succulents that have more than one plant growing in the nursery pot.
-Sometimes, you can find more then one agave growing in the same nursery container – that’s like getting 2 for the price of 1!
+Sometimes, you can find more than one – that’s like getting 2 for the price of 1!

 Better yet, ask a friend or neighbor for a volunteer (pup) from their agave.
 Many agave species produce volunteers that can be transplanted.
 To learn how, click here.

 Columnar cacti are beautiful, but expensive.
 The price is usually based on the height of the cactus.
 Saguaro cacti are priced based on each foot high they are plus the height of each arm.